pallavirt/MLProjForReview/Capstone/ReadMeCapstoneProj.md

 2. Regarding HyperDrive experiment,

-  a.
-More runs can be added.
+  * More runs can be added.
-  b.
-Some ensemble method can be used instead of logistic regression to see if that improves the model performance further.
+  * Some ensemble method can be used instead of logistic regression to see if that improves the model performance further.

 ## Screen Recording